This post may include affiliate links. Thank you for your support.

 About this salt and pepper shrimp

 My family and I LOVE Chinese food, but we’re doing our best to buckle up our finances.
 As such, I’ve put my cooking school chops to work and learned how to make some of our favorite orders at home.
-Think orange beef stir fry, sticky Chinese chicken wings, and chicken with plum sauce.
+Think orange beef stir fry, sticky Chinese chicken wings, chicken with plum sauce, and this miso soup with chicken recipe.
 This spicy, savory recipe for peppercorn shrimp is just the newest addition to the home menu!

 Juicy jumbo shrimp are dredged in a simple mixture of (you guessed it!) salt and pepper, plus a bit of cornstarch to make them extra crispy.
 They’re then pan-fried to golden perfection, tossed with fresh garlic and chiles for an added layer of bright, spicy flavor, and served with a delectable cilantro lime dipping sauce.
 In short, they’re AMAZEBALLS.